 Man Pleasin' Chicken Recipe: The Baked Chicken Recipe That Won't Go Away by Donna John

 As bizarre as the ingredients sound, this easy chicken recipe still works.
 And it's trending again, so we think you need to try it.
+To make this baked chicken recipe, you need boneless chicken thighs, Dijon mustard, maple syrup or pancake syrup, rice wine vinegar and fresh rosemary.
+Everything bakes up together in the oven for about 40 minutes.

 Prep Time: 5 minutes